McSackeri/pollen-treasure-island/README.md

 ## Purpose

   The purpose of this project was simply a personal goal of mine to learn the [Racket](https://docs.racket-lang.org) language, and more specifically in this case, [Pollen](https://docs.racket-lang.org/pollen/index.html?q=pollen).
 I was strongly inspired by Matthew Butterick's advocacy of Lisp and Racket, and his online books.
-I wanted a challenge myself to practice Pollen markup to see if I could use it proficiently enough to make an attractive book.
-It was also an opportunity for me to learn HTML/CSS and practice some basic web design skills.
-In the process I also found opportunities to learn a number of helpful tools and skills needed to complete it, such as Github, Image Magick, Emacs, TrueType fonts, and even a bit of Python scripting.
+I wanted a challenge myself to practice Pollen markup to see if I could pick it up well enough to make an attractive book.
+In the process I also found opportunities to learn a number of helpful tools and skills, such as:
+  * HTML/CSS design with True Type fonts
+  * Python for running Image Magick across all the JPGs in the image folder
+  * Modifying an Emacs macro for encapsulating regions with Pollen tags
+  * Github for source control

-  I chose Treasure Island, partly because it was fun, but also because it had a good consistent structure, and some unique challenges, such as the illustrations that allowed me to experiment a bit with my own markup.
+  I chose Treasure Island because it had a simple consistent structure that allowed me to comfortably experiment a bit with my own markup.
+That, and it was fun.

 ## Installing

-  Using the application is straightforward.
+  Running the application is straightforward.
 It just requires an installation of [Racket/Pollen](https://docs.racket-lang.org/pollen/Installation.html?q=pollen) and runs as a self-contained locally hosted website.
 Once you have it installed, simply run this raco command inside the directory:

 `raco pollen start`